kristenkamouh/CSC-320-Final-Project/README.md

 - **Memory Feature**: Develop a feature enabling users to store and recall values using memory registers.
 Operations such as storing the current result, recalling stored values, clearing memory, and performing arithmetic operations on memory values should be supported.

 ### 3. User Interface:
+- **User-Friendly Interface**:
-- **User-Friendly Interface**: Create a text-based interface with menus and prompts for input and output.
-Ensure ease of navigation through calculator functions and memory/history features.
+  - Implemented a text-based interface with menus and prompts for input and output.
+  - Ensured ease of navigation through calculator functions and memory/history features.

 ### 4. Error Handling:
+- **Robust Error Handling**:
+  - Implemented input validation to handle:
+    - Invalid inputs
+    - Division by zero
+    - Overflow/underflow conditions
-- **Robust Error Handling**: Implement input validation to handle invalid inputs, division by zero, overflow/underflow conditions, and other potential errors gracefully.
+    - Other potential errors gracefully.

-## Additional Features (Optional):

-### History Logging:
-- **Logging Feature**: Implement a history feature that records user interactions and calculations along with timestamps.
-Users should be able to view and clear calculation history.

 ---

 ### CSC320—Computer Organization